stmcg/smoothedIPW/README.md

 The `smoothedIPW` package implements inverse probability weighted (IPW) methods to estimate effects of generalized time-varying treatment strategies on repeatedly measured outcomes.
-Specifically, this package implements time-smoothed and non-smoothed IPW methods as described in McGrath et al. (2025).
+Specifically, this package implements time-smoothed IPW methods as described in [McGrath et al. (2025)](https://doi.org/10.48550/arXiv.2509.13971).
 In settings with truncation by death, two different time-smoothed IPW methods (i.e., the stacked and nonstacked methods) are available, which rely on different assumptions to smooth over time.

 ## Installation